 I helped care for my dad (Troy) from 1988 until his death in 1999.
 Dad was retired from the federal government and had a monthly pension as well as VA disability checks which helped cover the cost of his long-term care.
 When my mother died in 1982, I was the only child still living in Kentucky near Dad.
 My brothers lived in Florida, and loved Dad, but because of distance they were of little help when Dad required care.

 Dad lived independently until he contracted pneumonia.
 He lost a lung during the Normandy Invasion during World War II.
 To further complicate his condition, he suffered from emphysema and asthma.
 So, pneumonia on top of all these lung conditions was certainly serious.
 He remained in the hospital for 16 days, much of the time in intensive care on a ventilator.
 When he finally recovered and was released from the hospital, he was never the same.
 Because of lack of oxygen during his illness, dementia ensued.
 He regained his physical strength but needed supervision because of the mental instability.
 For 5 years we employed a woman to live in six days a week.
 She was a practical nurse and helped during Dad's several minor surgical procedures in that period.
 Sundays were always "my" days.
 I spent every Sunday with Dad at his home or in mine.
 However, after a period of time, I began to mistrust this woman.
-Since she wasn't caring for Dad properly and household items were missing, we had to let her go.
+Since she wasn't caring for Dad properly, we had to let her go.

 Because I had teen-age sons at home and was teaching full time, I began looking for a new source of help with Dad.
 I found a wonderful lady at Caretenders who would come a few days a week.
 Dad's next door neighbor also agreed to stay with him a couple of days also.
 These ladies were great and not only cared in loving ways for Dad but also helped me occasionally with grocery shopping and house cleaning.
 They were there 5-6 days a week until Dad went to bed at night.
 Sundays and some Saturdays continued to be my days with Dad.